Supersymmetric black holes and $T\bar T$ deformation

 For vanishing D6-brane charge, type IIA string theory can be further uplifted to M-theory, by introducing the M-theory circle $S^1_M$ with radius $R = g_s \ell_s/2\pi$, where $g_s$ is the string coupling.
 In M-theory the D4-brane is elevated to a M5-brane wrapping the 4-cycle $P$ times the M-theory circle $S^1_M$.
 D2-brane charges are realised as fluxes in the world volume of the M5-brane, whereas the D0-charge becomes the momentum along $S^1_M$.
-In the decoupling limit, the M5-brane dynamics is captured by MSW CFT \cite{Maldacena:1997de,Minasian:1999qn}.
+The M5-brane dynamics is captured by MSW CFT in the decoupling limit \cite{Maldacena:1997de,Minasian:1999qn}.
 In this limit, the 11-dimensional Planck length vanishes, $\ell_{11}=g_s^{1/3}\,\ell_s\to 0$, such that

-where the second quantity is fixed since it corresponds to a hypermultiplet scalar.
+The second quantity is fixed since it corresponds to a hypermultiplet scalar.

 The MSW CFT has $(4,0)$ supersymmetry, that is to say 4 chiral supercharges, which matches the number of preserved supersymmetries of the black hole.
 The bosons of the theory comprise 3 non-chiral scalars corresponding to movement of the brane system along transverse $\mathbb{R}^3$.
 In addition, there are non-chiral real scalars describing movement of the D4-brane inside $X$, as well as left-moving and right-moving scalars descending from the M5-brane worldvolume self-dual 3-form field strength.
 The bosons and their fermionic partners can be arranged in $(4,0)$ supermultiplets, whose numbers depend on Calabi-Yau data as well as the divisor.
 The four supersymmetries broken by the brane configuration lead to a universal Goldstino supermultiplet \cite{Minasian:1999qn}.
 The left/right central charges arising from field content are $c_L = P^3 + \frac{1}{2} c_2.P$ and $c_R = P^3 + c_2.P$, with $c_2$ the second Chern class of $X$.
 The combination $\widehat{Q}_{\bar 0}$ is bounded below by $-c_L/24$ with $c_L$ the central charge of the left-moving degrees of freedom.
 The Cardy formula for the left-movers reproduces the 1-loop corrected Bekenstein-Hawking entropy\cite{Maldacena:1997de}.